Hierarchical a posteriori error estimation of Bank-Weiser type in the FEniCS Project: Introduction

 \subsection{Contribution}

-We show how robust and cheap hierarchical error estimation strategies can be implemented in a high-level finite element framework, e.g.\ FEniCS Project\ \cite{alnaes_fenics_2015}, Firedrake\ \cite{gibson_slate_2019,rathgeber_firedrake_2017}, freefem\texttt{++}\ \cite{hecht_freefem_2012}, Feel\texttt{++}\ \cite{prudhomme_feel_2012}, GetFEM\ \cite{RenardGetFEM} or the C\texttt{++} library Concha\ \cite{concha2010}.
+We show how robust and cheap hierarchical error estimation strategies can be implemented in a high-level finite element framework, e.g.\ the FEniCS Project\ \cite{alnaes_fenics_2015}, Firedrake\ \cite{gibson_slate_2019,rathgeber_firedrake_2017}, freefem\texttt{++}\ \cite{hecht_freefem_2012}, Feel\texttt{++}\ \cite{prudhomme_feel_2012}, GetFEM\ \cite{RenardGetFEM} or Concha\ \cite{concha2010}.
 Specifically, the contribution of our paper to the existing literature is: \begin{itemize} \item A generic and efficient implementation of the Bank--Weiser estimator in the open source FEniCS Project finite element software that works for Lagrange finite elements of arbitrary polynomial order and in two and three spatial dimensions.
+We provide implementations for the popular but legacy DOLFIN finite element solver~\cite{alnaes_fenics_2015}, and the new DOLFINx solver\ \cite{Habera2020}.
+The two versions are functionally identical, although in terms of overall speed and parallel scaling the DOLFINx version is superior due to underlying architectural improvements.
+Hence we only show parallel scaling results with this new version.
 The code is released under an open source (LGPLv3) license\ \cite{hale_implementation_2020}.
-Because the code utilises the existing automatic code generation capabilities of FEniCS along with a custom finite element assembly routine, the package is very compact (a few hundred lines of code, plus documentation and demos).
-Additionally, the estimators are be implemented in near mathematical notation using the Unified Form Language, see the Supplementary Material for code snippets. \item A numerical comparison of the Bank--Weiser estimator with various estimators we mentioned earlier.
+Because the code utilises the existing automatic code generation capabilities of FEniCS along with a custom finite element assembly routine, the packages are very compact (a few hundred lines of code, plus documentation and demos).
+Additionally, the estimators are implemented in near mathematical notation using the Unified Form Language, see the Appendices for code snippets. \item A numerical comparison of the Bank--Weiser estimator with various estimators mentioned earlier.
 We examine the relative efficiency, and their performance within an adaptive mesh refinement loop on various test problems.
-Unlike\ \cite{carstensen_estimator_2010}, we do not aim at running a competition of error estimators but at stressing out the potential of the Bank--Weiser estimator since, as the authors of\ \cite{carstensen_estimator_2010} point out, a single error estimation strategy is not sufficient to cover the particulars of all possible problems. \item Relying on results in\ \cite{becker_weighted_2011}, we show a goal-oriented adaptive mesh refinement algorithm can be driven by weighted sum of estimators, computed separately on primal and dual problems discretized on the same finite element space.
+Unlike\ \cite{carstensen_estimator_2010}, we do not aim at running a competition of error estimators but at stressing the potential of the Bank--Weiser estimator since, as the authors of\ \cite{carstensen_estimator_2010} point out, a single error estimation strategy is not sufficient to cover the particulars of all possible problems. \item Relying on results in\ \cite{becker_weighted_2011}, we show a goal-oriented adaptive mesh refinement algorithm can be driven by weighted sum of estimators, computed separately on primal and dual problems discretized on the same finite element space.
 This avoids the extrapolation operation of\ \cite{rognes_automated_2013} or the need to compute the dual solution in a higher-order finite element space\ \cite{becker_optimal_2001}. \item Using the same basic methodology as for the Poisson problem, we extend our approach to estimating errors in mixed approximation of nearly incompressible elasticity problems.
 This idea was originally introduced in\ \cite{ainsworth_posteriori_2011} and is still an active research topic, see e.g.\ \cite{khan_robust_2019} for a parameter-robust implicit residual estimator for nearly-incompressible elasticity. \end{itemize}